 When regulated, blue headlights are fine.
 However, if you’re wanting to install these blue headlights in your vehicle, and it does not have them, don’t install them.
 It is illegal and you could be faced with citations.

-For all of your headlight needs, stop in to your Hutto, TX Christian Brothers location today.
+For all of your headlight needs, stop into your local Christian Brothers Automotive location today.